-Domestic Money Orders
+Sending Money Orders

-How to Send a Money Order
+How to Send Domestic Money Orders

-How to Spot a Fake Money Order
+Receiving Money Orders – How to Spot a Fake

 Check the Dollar Amounts

-- Dollar value is too large.
+- See if the dollar value is too large.

 - Domestic money orders cannot be more than $1,000.